 And yet something has been dispensed with here that is actually what makes it so appealing for me in the VR context and beyond: head-tracking.
 Dolby Atmos Music has its reasons here, too, although Dolby head tracking already exists.
 Which funnily enough works with the Samsung Galaxy Buds Pro*.

 Why do people apparently not want head-tracking with music?
 Above I already mentioned that vocals are mostly placed in the front centre.
 This means that as soon as you turn your head, the vocals rotate around the listener.
 This creates a sound impression that is quite unusual and causes the audio mix to change.
 In the worst case, it even falls apart a little, when not mixed for head-tracking as I do.

 Whether this feature makes sense is debatable.
 But as I said, it is a function that is very important for our spatial hearing.
 Now, unfortunately, umpteen titles have already been mixed in Dolby Atmos as if you were sitting in a cinema.
 You don’t turn your head there either.
 But with music, it could be a lot of fun and sound really spatial.

 I try to avoid the term HRTF (Head-Related Transfer Function).
 It sounds very technical and is highly complex.
-But to put it simply, the HRTF helps to calculate: “how must the 3D acoustic now sound to our human hearing?”.
+However, to put it simply, the HRTF helps to calculate: “How must the 3D acoustic now sound to our human hearing?”.
 For this, average sizes of head shape and ear distance are taken.
-Unfortunately, everyone has different proportions.
+Unfortunately, everyone has different proportions for this sound experience.